Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Distributional models, methods of estimation and testing

+We consider three approaches to estimate the parameters of the generalized Pareto distribution: re-parametrized MLE estimation; analytic Pickands' estimators and robust versions of the empirical percentile method.
+The re-parametrization of the MLE makes the procedure numerically more robust.

-There are numerous parameter estimation procedures available for the GPD family, the more standard of these are detailed in the Technical \ref{Appendix:ParmEst}.
-The approaches we considered were the re-parameterized MLE estimation and those based on empirical percentiles such as the analytic Pickands estimators and robust versions of the Empirical Percentiles Method (EPM).
-Again intra-daily data for each asset during 2010 at time resolutions of 1, 2, 5 and 10 seconds was considered, and trading days were split into blocks and a Peaks over Threshold (POT) approach was adopted.
-Under the POT's approach the last volume recorded in the specified time increment is retained only if it exceeds the threshold.
-Comparing this to the preparation of data in Sections \ref{subsect:aSTAB} and \ref{subsect:GEV}, we can see that the $\alpha$-Stable estimation considers the full sub-sampled intraday data sets, GEV considers the maximum volume per sub-sample time increment and GPD considers only the largest percentage of volume defined by the specified threshold.
+We consider intra-daily data for each asset during 2010 at time resolutions of 1, 2, 5 and 10 seconds, with trading days split into blocks and utilizing a peaks over threshold approach.
+Under the peaks over threshold approach the last volume recorded in the specified time increment is retained only if it exceeds the threshold.
+Comparing this to the preparation of data in Sections \ref{subsect:aSTAB} and \ref{subsect:GEV}, we can see that the $\alpha$-stable estimation considers the full sub-sampled intra-day data sets, generalized extreme value considers the maximum volume per sub-sample time increment and generalized Pareto distribution considers only the largest percentage of volume defined by the specified threshold.

+The section below details the re-parametrized MLE method for estimation of the generalized Pareto distribution model parameters and also the method of moments based estimators for the generalized Pareto distribution parametrization we consider in the paper.

+Under the assumption that the volumes collected from the exceedence data are i.i.d. in the peaks over threshold approach, the likelihood for the generalized Pareto distribution as a function of the absolute exceedence data is given for the case in which $1 + \frac{\gamma Y_j}{\sigma} > 0$, by